 Absolutely.
-So depending on the task I'm doing, I'm going to be using my body and my voice modulation, you know, my tone, you know, my energy is going to really change some people pride themselves on just this is me, you know, that's just me.
-And I'm like, Well, you know what, you're not using your whole self.
-As much as you could be.
+So depending on the task I'm doing, I'm going to be using my body and my voice modulation, my tone, my energy is going to really change.
+Some people pride themselves on just this is me, that's just me.
+And I'm like, well, you know what, you're not using your whole self as much as you could be.
 Because if I'm going to really facilitate you, I'm going to change my motion, I'm going to change the energy of my voice, I'm going to change my rhythm and my intonation.

-But many people are a bit confused, isn't it?
-It?
-Certainly when I read read that in the book, I was thinking to myself, okay, yes, if I'm standing in front of a group presenting, I will try to be as dynamic and lively and moving as I possibly can.
-And I will try to get this dull voice of mine to move up and down a little bit.
+That made many people a bit confused, doesn't it?
+Certainly, when I read that in the book, I was thinking to myself, okay, yes, if I'm standing in front of a group presenting, I will try to be as dynamic and lively and moving as I possibly can.
+And I will try to get this dull old voice of mine to move up and down a little bit.
 So it's a bit more engaging.
-But you suggested in the book, I thought that there was a right pitch and a right rhythm for this, or is it just vary and make it interesting?
+But you suggested in the book, I thought that there was a right pitch and a right rhythm for this, or is it just vary it and make it interesting?

-No, it's about Well, I think what he's saying in the book is that lots of people know, this, like, let's say, you've got your your nice yoga teacher voice, your nice Pilates teacher voice.
+No, it's about, well, I think what I was saying in the book is that lots of people, let's say, you've got your nice yoga teacher voice, your nice Pilates teacher voice.
 And it's the same all the way through the movement and the class.
-And that that could be fine for as long as you are actually really thinking about what the effect is that you're actually wanting to have, rather than it being about how you're presenting yourself, which is about me, what we're looking for is what do you what are you trying to help the patient's nervous system to get from this.
+And that could be fine for as long as you are actually really thinking about what the effect is that you're actually wanting to have, rather than it being about how you're presenting yourself, which is about me, what we're looking for is, what are you trying to help the patient's nervous system to get from this.
 So I will come along, and let's say, I'm teaching a class and someone's struggling, I am going to really take charge with that dynamic.
-And I'm going to have to get somebody on board.
-So for example, I've got a patient at the moment who's Uber intense, will go off on tangents, you know, and I have to be very firm.
+And I'm going to get somebody on board.
+So for example, I've got a patient at the moment who's uber intense, we'll go off on tangents, you know, and I have to be very firm.
 Now we're doing this now.
-This is what we're doing, then just tell me, what do you notice?
-Here, totally different rhythm, totally different intention, then I'm really swinging into leadership.
-And I'm not trying to be dominant, what I'm doing is actually creating a container for her, for her to calm down and start to listen to her body.
-Again.
+This is what we're doing, then just tell me, what do you notice here?
+Totally different rhythm, totally different intention, then I'm really swinging into leadership.
+And I'm not trying to be dominant, what I'm doing is actually creating a container for her, for her to calm down and start to listen to her body again.

-I should be watching out for this as I tried to lead you down different terms of tangents, and rabbit holes in this discussion.
-Don't just say what you're saying will chime with Marie, who sent in an observation earlier on, she said, I'm guessing this is her mantra be a guide to your patient, which is very sensible.
+I should be watching out for this as I tried to lead you down different tangents and rabbit holes in this discussion.
+Can I just say what you're saying will chime with Marie, who sent in an observation earlier on, she said, I'm guessing this is her mantra, be a guide to your patient, which is very sensible.
 But you also use the expression about people's exercises being on point earlier on.
 And Carrie has said that she's read about professional sports people doing things like ballet to improve balance and core and so on, does that address the types of issues you've been talking about?